haakonst/elixir-todo-workshop/README.md

 Use your editor of choice, or for example [Visual Studio Code](https://code.visualstudio.com/) with the `vscode-elixir` extension for syntax highlighting etc.

 ### Config
 Ensure that the `C:` drive is shared so it will be available to your Docker containers.
-Right click the Docker status icon and look under "Shared Drives" in the "Settings" window.
+Right-click the Docker status icon and look under "Shared Drives" in the "Settings" window.
+Note that whenever you change the password for your Windows user account, you must redo this setting: go to the "Settings" window again, uncheck the box for drive `C:`, click "Apply", and then check the box again followed by another "Apply", and finally you'll be asked to authenticate by entering your new password.

 ![Docker Settings: Shared Drives](docs/images/docker-settings-shared-drives.png?raw=true "Docker Settings: Shared Drives")

 ## Clone the Git repository